Harvard Alumni Travels Spring Break Scholarship

 Harvard Summer Community Service Fellowship Program

 Established in 1992, the Summer Community Service Fellowship (HSCS) program allows the Harvard Alumni Association Clubs and Shared Interest Groups to provide funding to Harvard College students who are working to improve their communities over summer break.
 The program provides one of the largest sources of funding for summer public service for Harvard College undergraduates.
 Applications for summer 2022 are due March 1, 2022.
+Information about the 2023 application process will be added in February 2023.

 The David and Mimi Aloian Memorial Scholarship